-7.8 Notices
+7.08 Notices

-Subject always to any other requirement of these By-Laws and the Act, any notice or other document or communication required to be given to any Member or Director or the public accountant of the Association hereunder or pursuant to the Rules and Regulations shall be sufficiently given if published in the Canadian Pro Rodeo News or other official publication of the Association or if delivered personally or by courier or by sending it through the mail in a prepaid envelope addressed to such Member, Director or public accountant or if transmitted by facsimile or other personal electronic communication received and accessible only by the recipient or with the permission of the recipient (including email).
+Subject always to any other requirement of these By-Laws and the Act, any notice or other document or communication required to be given to any Member or Director or the public accountant of the Association hereunder or pursuant to the Rules and Regulations shall be sufficiently given if published in the official publication of the Association or if delivered personally or by courier or by sending it through the mail in a prepaid envelope addressed to such Member, Director or public accountant or if transmitted by facsimile or other personal electronic communication received and accessible only by the recipient or with the permission of the recipient (including email).
+Any such notice, document or communication may, but shall not be required to, be published on the website of the Association.
 Any such notice, document or communication if sent by post or delivery shall be sufficiently given if addressed or sent to the address that appears in the records of the Association or, if no address is shown therein, then to the last address of such Member, Director or public accountant known to the Secretary of the Association.
 With respect to every notice sent by mail it shall be sufficient to prove that the envelope containing the notice was properly addressed and put into a post office or into a post office letter box.
 Any notice, document or communication sent by facsimile, email or other electronic communication shall be sufficiently given if sent to the facsimile number, email address or other electronic address that appears in the records of the Association and so long as during or following the transmission of which no indication of failure of receipt is communicated to the sender.
-The signature to any notice, document or communication may be written, stamped, type-written or printed or partly written stamped, typewritten or printed or, subject to the requirements of the Act, be in electronic form.
+The signature to any notice, document or communication may be written, stamped, typewritten or printed or, subject to the requirements of the Act, be in electronic form.
 Where a given number of days' notice or notice extending over any period is required to be given, the day of service or posting of the notice shall, unless it is otherwise provided, be counted in such number of days or other period.
-A certificate of the President, the Secretary or of any other Officer of the Association in office at the time of the making of the certificate as to facts in relation to the mailing or delivery of any notice shall be conclusive evidence thereof and shall be binding on every Member, Director, Officer or public accountant of the Association, as the case may be.
+A certificate of the President, the Secretary or of any other Officer of the Association in office at the time of the making of the certificate as to facts in relation to the giving of any notice shall be conclusive evidence thereof and shall be binding on every Member, Director, Officer or public accountant of the Association, as the case may be.

-7.9 Electronic Documents
+7.09 Electronic Documents